It can be so much fun to learn how to hand carve wood. And getting great results is so rewarding.

 Read our honest reviews of the most popular wood carving books so you know exactly what you’re getting before you buy.

 Many wood carvers create tutorials that require using a band saw to create a roughout.

-Simply cut out our patterns and trace them onto the wood block you are using.
+Simply photocopy a pattern to size and trace it onto the wood block you are using.
 Or you can glue it to the block.

 There are so many different ways to paint and finish your wood carving.

 Or you can just let the natural wood shine through.

 Check out our page on painting a wood carving to learn about different painting techniques and get helpful tips.